sekati/codeigniter-asset-helper/README.md

 CodeIgniter Asset Helper
 ============================

-This is a small codeigniter helper library for working with static asset paths & embedding. _This library was modified & extended from [this blog article](http://robotslacker.com/2010/11/dynamically-combine-and-minify-your-javascript-and-css-files-with-codeigniter/)._
+A small [CodeIgniter](http://codeigniter.com) helper library for working with static asset paths & embedding. _This library was modified & extended from [this blog article](http://robotslacker.com/2010/11/dynamically-combine-and-minify-your-javascript-and-css-files-with-codeigniter/)._

 Installation